maxmilton/MaxMilton.com-Old-v3/content/blog/hello-world.md

 * Ecommerce
 * Web design and development
 * Linux and open source
-* Whatever interests me at the time
+* Whatever else interests me at the time

 I know blog best practice is to choose 2 or 3 subjects and stick to writing about those... but I don't work that way.
 I find so many things interesting, I couldn't possibly just stick to a few.
 I'll start writing and see where it takes me, let's let it grow organically.